Occ3D: A Large-Scale 3D Occupancy Prediction Benchmark for Autonomous Driving: Experiments

 \subsection{Comparing with previous methods}

 \textbf{Occ3D-nuScenes.} Table~\ref{table:occ3d-nus} shows the performance of 3D occupancy prediction compared to related methods on the Occ3D-nuScenes dataset.
 It can be observed that our method performs better in all classes than previous baseline methods under the IoU metric.
+Our CTF-Occ surpass BEVFormer by $1.65$ mIoU.
 The observations are consistent with those in the Occ3D-Waymo dataset.

 \textbf{Occ3D-Waymo.} We compare the performance of our CTF-Occ network with state-of-the-art models on our newly proposed Occ3D-Waymo dataset.
 Results are shown in Table~\ref{table:occ3d-waymo}.
-Our method outperforms previous methods by remarkable margins, \ie increasing the mIoU by $3.11$.
-Especially for some small objects such as pedestrians and bicycles, our method surpasses the baseline method by $4.11$ and $13.0$ IoU respectively.
+Our method outperforms previous methods by remarkable margins, increasing the mIoU by $1.97$.
+Especially for some objects such as traffic cone and vehicle, our method surpasses the baseline method by $2.88$ and $10.23$ IoU respectively.
 This is because we capture the features in the 3D voxel space without compressing the heigh, which will preserve the detailed geometry of objects.
 The results indicate the effectiveness of our coarse-to-fine voxel encoder.